dustin10/VichUploaderBundle/docs/storage/flysystem.md

     }
 ```

 Be careful with that; if you have existing implementations, it can break them.
-See here: https://github.com/dustin10/VichUploaderBundle/pull/1441
+See [there](https://github.com/dustin10/VichUploaderBundle/pull/1441).

 ## Integrating with [oneup/flysystem-bundle](https://github.com/1up-lab/OneupFlysystemBundle)